Arismane/Neptune-4-Pro/Readme.md

 Also a final tip is, to set your z_offset 0.01mm more than you thing it is the correct through the classic procedure with bed through nozzle paper grinding...
 I don't know why, but it helped me.

-Sorry for the long text, but I wish someone wrote that for me text for me also to save me from all this suffering...
+Sorry for the long text, but I wish someone had written this text for me also to save me from all this suffering...

 Have nice printings!!!